 Any threat or act prosecuted under State law and punishable by imprisonment for more than one year, that involving murder, kidnapping, gambling, arson, robbery, bribery, extortion, dealing in obscene matter, or dealing in a controlled substance or listed chemical under section 102 of the Controlled Substances Act.

-Any individual, union or group of individuals associated in an illegal entity.
+Any individual, union, or group of individuals associated with an illegal entity.

 Understanding California Penal Code Section 186

 In consideration of the seriousness of the criminal enterprise, California has criminalized it under Penal Code section 186.
 Under this law, “the Legislature finds and declares that an effective means of punishing and deterring criminal activities of organized crime is through the forfeiture of profits acquired and accumulated as a result of such criminal activities.
 It is the intent of the Legislature that the "California Control of Profits of Organized Crime Act" be used by prosecutors to punish and deter only such activities."

 Any act committed or attempted or any threat made for financial gain or advantage.

 Pattern of Criminal Profiteering Activity: